Kshama Sawant: 2019 election

 In 2019, Sawant ran against Egan Orion, the head of the United States Chamber of Commerce in Capitol Hill.
+Sawant was endorsed by the Democrats of Seattle's 43rd Legislative District.

 The 2019 Seattle City Council election gained national attention after Amazon spent an unprecedented $1.5 million on the campaign.
 The company, which is the largest private employer in the city, contributed the funds to a political action committee operated by the Seattle Metropolitan Chamber of Commerce which backs candidates the chamber considers to be more "business-friendly".
 The PAC supported Sawant's opponent in the race.
 Amazon became increasingly involved in city council politics after the passage of the Seattle head tax in 2018, which would have cost the company $11 million annually in order to fund public housing and homeless services.
 Shortly after enacting the tax, the city council voted 7–2 to repeal it, with Sawant being one of the two dissenters.

-On November 5, 2019, Sawant was elected to a third term on the Seattle City Council.
+On November 5, 2019, Sawant was elected to a third term on the Seattle City Council with 51.8% of the vote.